StrandSpace2Murphi/StrandSpace2Murphi/README.md

 Running the following command in terminal to verify the protocol models.
 In this example, we verify the Needham-Schoreder public key protocol model `NSPK.txt`.

-First, execute the following command to use StrandSpace2Murphi to compile the A&B specification.
+1. execute the following command to use StrandSpace2Murphi to compile the A&B specification.

 $ corebuild getModelString.byte -use-menhir

-Then, StrandSpace2Murphi will generate the `getModelString.byte` which can help compile the source protocol into Murphi code.
+2. StrandSpace2Murphi will generate the `getModelString.byte` which can help compile the source protocol into Murphi code.

 $ ./getModelString.byte ./protocol/NSPK.txt

-Next, the protocol is compiled into Murphi code, the output file is located in `/source-code/outputs/result.m`.
+3. protocol is compiled into Murphi code, the output file is located in `/source-code/outputs/result.m`.

 $ cd outputs